Commonly asked questions about our products:

 According to the FDA, “Types of nuts eligible for this claim are restricted to almonds, hazelnuts, peanuts, pecans, some pine nuts, pistachio nuts and walnuts.
 Types of nuts on which the health claim may be placed is restricted to those nuts that were specifically included in the health claim petition, but that do not exceed 4 g saturated fat per 50 g of nuts.”
 Though nuts are a higher-fat food, it is heart-healthy unsaturated fat and may help lower low-density lipoproteins (LDL or “bad” cholesterol).

-Other resources for information about peanut and tree nut health and nutrition are:
+Some other great resource for information about peanut and tree nut health and nutrition are: